agluo/agluo/README.md

 ### 👋 Hi there, I'm agluo!

-A developer passionate about automation and scripting.// **🤖 Currently diving deep into the world of AI, especially the intersection of Large Language Models (LLMs) and automated workflows.**
+A developer passionate about automation and scripting.
+**🤖 Currently diving deep into the world of AI, especially the intersection of Large Language Models (LLMs) and automated workflows.**

 - 🔭 I’m currently maintaining my project [ql-script-hub](https://github.com/agluo/ql-script-hub)...